9 minute read

 5. Control and monitor your communications

-Tell Aceni which documents you want to approve and set rules for Aceni to check and approve (or reject) others, making sure all your documents go out correctly to avoid any data breaches.
+Tell Aceni which documents you want to approve and set rules for Aceni to review and approve (or reject) others, ensuring that all your documents are sent out correctly to prevent any data breaches.
 Comply with legal deadlines and plan resources for response handling by monitoring when documents are produced and sent.

 6. Reporting at your fingertips